jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 Some fragments of code lost to time are not impressive (or at least I would not call them as such), but I always think of them whenever I am asked for examples of previous work I have done.

 <img src="./map_covid_policy_peru.png" alt="COVID-19 Policy Map of Peru">
 <figcaption>Figure 2.
 Evolution of the different public health measures and policies taken during the COVID-19 pandemic in Perú, Mar-Jun 2020.
-Made by me.</figcaption>
+Made by me using the package ggantrify</figcaption>

 Have I done Shiny apps?
 Yes.
 Do I have a Shiny app I can share with the class?
 No :(.

 The ✨data collection process✨ to extract price data from unstructured texts, tables, and images in Discord chat servers for a World of Warcraft: Classic community took me about a dozen hours to refine.

-All I have to show for it is a very simple graphic which I actually really like (the graphic does tell a story, for those who are a bit more familiar with its contents), but in retrospective it falls short when trying to explain the technical aspects behind the data collected.
+All I have to show for it is a very simple graphic which I actually really like (the graphic does tell a story, for those who are a bit more familiar with its contents), but in retrospective it falls short when trying to convey the technical aspects behind the data collected.

 Can I process unstructured chat data containing multiple types of data?
 Yeah.
 Can I explain to you how I did it?